rick-0/MegaLeaderboard/README.md

 Ranking - A user's race time (or other metric) specific to one track, compared with those of others users.

-Locality Ranking - The rankings of other users either side of the ranking of a user.
+Locality Ranking - The rankings of other users close to the ranking of that user.

-Friend Ranking - The rankings of a user's friends relative to their own ranking.
+Friend Ranking - The rankings of a user's friends relative to the ranking of that user.

 Regional Ranking - The ranking of other users in the same regional area as that user.